 Southwest Fisheries Science Center

 The Southwest Fisheries Science Center (SWFSC) is one of six fisheries research centers in NOAA's Fisheries Service.
-The SWFSC conducts fisheries and marine mammal research at four research laboratories and three field stations in California and two field stations in Antarctica.
+The SWFSC conducts fisheries and marine mammal research at three research laboratories and three field stations in California and two field stations in Antarctica.
 The Center's 250 scientists and support personnel are distributed among five research divisions and one administrative division.

 Field stations are located throughout California.
-In Arcata, the Cooperative Fisheries Oceanography Research Team is a developing partnership between the SWFSC and Humboldt State University for fisheries oceanography.
+In Arcata, the Cooperative Fisheries Oceanography Research Team is a partnership between the SWFSC and Humboldt State University for fisheries oceanography.
 Field stations at Granite Canyon and Piedras Blancas are the sites of annual monitoring of migrating gray whales.
 On the Antarctic Peninsula, the SWFSC’s Antarctic Ecosystem Research Division maintains two field stations for pinniped and seabird studies located at Cape Shirreff on Livingston Island and at Copacabana in Admiralty Bay on King George Island (jointly funded by the National Science Foundation/Office of Polar Programs).